Aaron Hernandez's fiancee speaks out on documentary series

 BOSTON (AP) — The fiancee of former NFL star Aaron Hernandez spoke publicly for the first time since the release of a documentary series examining his life more than two years after he killed himself in his prison cell.

-Hernandez's fiancee, Shayanna Jenkins, said she was unaware that the late New England Patriots tight end was bisexual in an interview with "Good Morning America" Wednesday morning.
+Hernandez's fiancee, Shayanna Jenkins, said in an interview with "Good Morning America" on Wednesday morning that she had been unaware the late New England Patriots tight end was bisexual.
 Jenkins said she “would not have loved him differently” if he had told her.

 “Although I have a child with Aaron, I still can't tell you how he was feeling inside," Jenkins said.
 "No one can.”